 An intoxicating mix of time-honored tradition and cutting-edge modernity, Japan is a fascinating place to photograph.
 In Kyoto, enjoy a private photo opportunity with elegant geisha and explore the lantern-lit streets of the Gion district.
-Photograph the sunrise atop a sacred mountaintop and the thatched villages of Shikoku before traveling to Hiroshima, the island of Miyajima, and more.
+Photograph the thatched villages of Shikoku before traveling to Hiroshima, the island of Miyajima, and more.

 Kyoto Hotel Okura